-Swan Lake is the epitome of a bucket-list ballet and the English National Ballet production currently in residence at Milton Keynes Theatre is simply stunning.
+Swan Lake is the epitome of a bucket list ballet and the English National Ballet production currently in residence at Milton Keynes Theatre is simply stunning.

-I must confess to a great affinity for the perennially popular Swan Lake having learned a lot of the repertoire in workshops as a youngster; performed many of the roles in school shows and compulsively viewed countless versions in theatres, on television and online.
+I must confess to a great affinity for the perennially popular Swan Lake having learned a lot of the repertoire as a youngster; performed many of the roles in school shows; and compulsively viewed countless versions in theatres, on television and online.
 The swell of the overture is enough to transfix me – listening to Tchaikovsky’s haunting score soothed this scholar during many years of revision throughout school and university.
 Together, the combination of story, music, choreography and staging makes the ballet a truly touching masterpiece.

 Of course, possessing such zeal and knowledge means that with each cumulative performance of Swan Lake I am privileged enough to see, the potential to be disappointed grows.
 Fortunately, English National Ballet’s touring production had me enraptured on opening night.
-In fact, I swanned out of the auditorium appropriately moved by such an emotional evening and in awe of the incredible talent within the Company.
+In fact, I swanned out of the auditorium appropriately moved by such an emotional evening and in awe of the incredible talent within the company.

 English National Ballet boasts 65 dancers from 26 countries and is dedicated to bringing first-class dance to as many audience members as possible.
 In 2013, the dancers travelled over 3,900 miles around the UK (and got through 4,992 pointe shoes!).
-The Company has been visiting some of the cities on its touring circuit for over 60 years and continues to enchant theatre-goers while passing on the “ballet bug” to aspiring dancers.
+The company has been visiting some of the cities on its touring circuit for over 60 years and continues to enchant theatre-goers while passing on the “ballet bug” to aspiring dancers.

 The calibre of artists throughout English National Ballet is tremendous.
 Right at the very top, artistic director and lead principal dancer Tamara Rojo attracts audiences who have followed her since her epic stardom with The Royal Ballet.
 Similarly, lead principal dancer Alina Cojocaru’s reputation as a shining jewel in the crown of The Royal Ballet (before she gracefully bowed out last year to join Rojo at English National Ballet) precedes her.